tabletop-generator/ttg-server/docs/api-specification.md

 #### 4.2.1 `POST /assets`

 Generates an asset for the current user (i.e. authenticated user).
 The client posts the asset parameters in the request body.
-An Asset object is created to hold asset data - including asset id, user id, name, visibility, creation date, last updated date, type, number of likes, and the generated description (image URL is generated based on user and asset id so doesn't need to be stored).
+An Asset object is created to hold asset data - including asset id, user id, name, visibility, creation date, last updated date, type, number of likes, and the generated description.
 The asset parameters are then used to fill in prompts and send an API call to the image and text generation APIs.
 The generated image and other asset data are stored.
+A presigned URL for the image is created and stored along with it's expiration timestamp.

 A successful response returns an HTTP `201`.
 It includes a `Location` header with a full URL to use in order to access the newly created asset, for example: Location: https://ttg-api.com/v1/assets/30a84843-0cd4-4975-95ba-b96112aea189.
 See https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30.